gecko0307/image2curve/README.md

 Copy `layer_to_blender_curve.py` to GIMP plugins directory (`C:\Users\<user>\AppData\Roaming\GIMP\2.10\plug-ins` under Windows).

-The script will be available in `Layer -> To Blender curve` menu in GIMP.
-There's nothing to be done on Blender part, it works automatically via XML-RPC protocol.
+Plugin will be available in `Layer -> To Blender curve` menu in GIMP.
+There's nothing to be done on Blender side, it works automatically via XML-RPC protocol.